 The Med South opinion letter was intended to be an invitation to doctors to genuinely try to integrate their practice, and incidental to integrating their practice there might be certain things they can do in the joint contracting area that would be prohibited otherwise.
-Unfortunately, I think a great many of these medical groups or associations still have the cart before the horse. prime focus is on using negotiations and contracts for the purpose of enhancing their bargaining power.
-And the one thing that seems to distinguish the good from the bad is that if you are putting together with the Department of Justice, is something for the primary purpose of enhancing your bargaining power you're going to buy trouble.
+Unfortunately, I think a great many of these medical groups or associations still have the cart before the horse.
+Their prime focus is on using negotiations and contracts for the purpose of enhancing their bargaining power.
+And the one thing that seems to distinguish the good from the bad is that if you are putting together alth Care Committee News of enhancing your bargaining power you're going to buy trouble.

-maybe that comment isn't accurate about what's going on in the medical community, but my impression is that we're not seeing too many examples of aenuine clinical Chronicle: In a 2002 speech you integration.
-We did have one more example, where they tried to negotiate collectively first, and then integrate, rather than the other way around.
+maybe that comment isn't accurate about what's going on in the medical community, but my impression is that we're not seeing too many examples of aenuine clinical example, where they tried to negotiate collectively first, and then integrate, rather than the other way around.
 They had to go back and start over.

 Chairman Chronicle: Muris initiated a well-publicized retrospective look at hospital mergers and promised that the Commission would distribute its findings.
-Commission has challenged one hospital merger in Evanston that was the subject of this retrospective, may be able to identify tend to get but there has been no report released summarizing the staff's findings relating to the broader retrospective.
+The Commission has challenged one hospital merger in Evanston that was the subject of this retrospective, may be able to identify tend to get but there has been no report released summarizing the staff's findings relating to the broader retrospective.
 Anything you can share concerning the results of this retrospective?